Skip to main content

 Dear [Hiring Manager Name],

-A busy service station needs someone who can keep the front end moving while still noticing the small issues that turn into bigger ones.
-That is the part of the job that interests me most, and it is why I am applying for the Service Station Manager position at [Company Name].
+A busy service station needs someone who can keep the front end running smoothly while catching small issues before they become bigger problems.
+This aspect of the job interests me most, and it is why I am applying for the Service Station Manager position at [Company Name].

-My background is in fast-paced retail, where the work has always depended on timing, visibility, and calm decision-making.
-At [Previous Employer], I supervised evening trading, coordinated break cover, handled cash reconciliation, and responded to customer complaints before they escalated.
-One change I introduced was a tighter handover routine between shifts, with a written note on stock gaps, till issues, and pending customer follow-up.
-That reduced missed tasks and helped our team cut refund-related errors by [number]% over [number] months.
+My background is in fast-paced retail, where timing, visibility, and calm decision-making have always been essential.
+At [Previous Employer], I supervised evening shifts, coordinated break coverage, managed cash reconciliation, and resolved customer complaints before they escalated.
+I introduced a more structured handover routine between shifts, including written notes on stock gaps, till issues, and pending customer follow-ups.
+This change reduced missed tasks and helped our team cut refund-related errors by [number]% over [number] months.

-The quickest way I can help [Company Name] is to bring structured floor leadership, dependable cash control, and a manager's mindset from the first week.
-I would be glad to discuss how that could translate to your station, your team, and your daily operating needs.
+The quickest way I can help [Company Name] is by bringing structured floor leadership, reliable cash control, and a manager’s mindset from day one.
+I would be glad to discuss how my approach could benefit your station, your team, and your daily operations.

 Sincerely,